 An Overview of Barcelona and Lisbon

 Barcelona is the capital of the Catalonia region of Spain.
 This region of Spain is an autonomous community, so they maintain some cultural aspects that are different from what you would find elsewhere in Spain.
 For example, the Catalan language is spoken in addition to Spanish.
 While traveling there, you will be fine with knowing just a few key phrases in Spanish.

 Lisbon is the capital of Portugal and the country’s largest city.
-While Portugal borders Spain and they share a peninsula, the country’s official language is Portuguese.
+While Portugal borders Spain and shares a peninsula, its official language is Portuguese.
 Despite being neighbors, there is very little Spanish spoken in Portugal.
 In fact, English is more commonly spoken than Spanish.